Billy-Spearman-WCCI/RaceCarExtension/README.md

 Sync --> |Add some tests, write some code| UpdateBranch CreatePR --> |Respond to suggestions from teammates.
 Improve your code.| UpdateBranch2["Continue to push to branch: `git fetch; git merge origin/main; git push; git status`"]
-UpdateBranch2 --> |Teammates consider the feature done| Accepted Accepted --> |When your Pull Request is merged to main on GitHub.
-And you should delete the branch in GitHub.| CreateBranch Accepted --> |When any other branch is merged| Sync UpdateBranch2 --> |Continue to push to the feature branch| CreatePR
+UpdateBranch2 --> |Teammates consider the feature done| Accepted Accepted --> |Your Pull Request is merged to main on GitHub.| CreateBranch Accepted --> |When any other branch is merged| Sync UpdateBranch2 --> |Continue to push to the feature branch| CreatePR
 ```